4ndr01d3/pinv-server/data-preparation/README.md

 Uploading your dataset
 ======

-When you want to upload your dataset into PINV, the server requires 2 files: one that includes the interactions and one with protein annotations:
+When you want to upload your dataset into PINV, the server requires 2 files: one that includes the protein interactions and one with protein annotations:

 Interactions File
 ------

-The interactions file is a tab delimited file where the first line should start with ```#``` and correspond to the header.
-It is used to specify the names of each of the columns.
+The interactions file is a tab delimited file where the first line should start with ```#``` followed with the header information.
+The header is used to specify the names of each of the columns in your interactions file.
 The first two columns are the accession numbers of the interacting proteins.
-Any following column in the file will be consider as score values of some kind of evidence for that interaction, and the last of those scores should be a unified value.
+Any following column in the file will be considered as score values of some kind of evidence for that interaction, and the last of those scores should be a unified value.

 **Example**
 ```